paulwexler/opinions/on_coding/README.md

 * what was sent
 * what was expected
 * what was received

 This information will enable the developer to either fix the program or provide proof to the web API that something is amiss.

 The implementation falls neatly into two components.
-1. A Requestor \
+1. A Requestor
    * Its `request` method sends the request and handles errors. \
      It returns (the JSON decoded response object, status code) \
-     or it raises RuntimeError.
+     or it raises `RuntimeError`.
    * Its `send` method isolates and encapsulates the use of `requests`.
    * Its `error` method returns a formatted error string.
-   * It need not know what a valid Response is, as it delegates that to the Validator.
+   * It need not know what a valid response is, as it delegates that to the Validator.
 2. A Validator which validates the `Response` object to ensure it matches the `response_template`.